Uber, Santander partnership on car loans is over

-SAN FRANCISCO (Reuters) - A partnership between Uber Technologies and Banco Santander SA’s (SAN.MC) U.S. auto loan unit is over, Uber told Reuters, removing one of the country’s most prominent car lenders from a program trumpeted by the app-based ride service.
+SAN FRANCISCO, July 23 (Reuters) - A partnership between Uber Technologies and Banco Santander SA’s U.S. auto loan unit is over, Uber told Reuters, removing one of the country’s most prominent car lenders from a program trumpeted by the app-based ride service.

 Uber launched a program in November 2013 to link prospective drivers who do not have a car with manufacturers and lenders, in the hopes it would boost the number of cars on the road for the app-based service.